GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 	Compute a grid or profile of the free-air gravity, geoid or vertical gravity gradient anomaly over a 3-D body given as horizontal polygonal slices.

-In addition, here are two established modules that have been given more suitable names:
+In addition, two established modules have been given more suitable names (however, the old names are still recognized):

 :doc:`grdconvert`
     Converts between different grid formats.